Editor's Note: Clint

 treasonous Southerners who dared to defy the United States

 government.
-Davis assumed his stay at Fortress Monroe would be short
+Davis assumed his stay at Fort Monroe would be short

 and that he would soon board another ship bound for Washington City.